Shafa'a: In the Quran

+In many of these verses,it is said that intercession would be of no benefit/not accepted without Allah's permission, i.e, no independent intercession.

+Interrelationship

 The first type of the above-mentioned verses totally rejects intercession while the second type reserves it for God only.
 The third type, however, state that others too may intercede with God's permission.
-(The Wahhabism movement accepts the belief in intercessor by Allah, but condemns as an unbeliever anyone who believes in intercession of anyone other than God.)
-However, according to Tabataba'i (1903–1981) the Quran is known for first rejecting any virtue or perfection for anyone other than God; but then confirming that same virtue for others depending on His permission and pleasure.
+However, according to Tabataba'i (1903–1981) the Quran is known for first rejecting any virtue or perfection for anyone other than God, but then confirming that same virtue for others depending on His permission and pleasure.
 To prove his view, Tabataba'i puts forward the following similar verse in which first (in the first verse) the Quran says only God knows unseen, then (in the second verse) the Quran confirms it for others too: "And with Him are the keys of the unseen, does not know it any except He". "[S]o He does not reveal His secrets to any, except to him whom He chooses of an apostle".

 The following is another example of this kind made by Tabataba'i: "… they shall be in the fire; […] abiding therein so long as the heavens and the earth endure, except as your Lord please; surely your Lord is the (mighty) doer of what He intends.
 And as to those who are made happy, they shall be in the garden, abiding in it as long as the heavens and the earth endure, except as your Lord please; a gift which shall never be cut off".